MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1606.md

 #### Export the client certificate's root

-The easiest way to get export the root of the client certificates used on the network, is to open a client certificate on one of the domain-joined machines that has one and copy it.
+The easiest way to get export the root of the client certificates used on the network is to open a client certificate on one of the domain-joined machines that has one and copy it.

 >[!NOTE]
 >Client certificates are required on any computer you want to manage with Cloud Proxy Service and on the site system server hosting the cloud proxy connector point.
 If you need to add a client certificate to any of these machines, see [Deploying the Client Certificate for Windows Computers](../plan-design/network/example-deployment-of-pki-certificates.md#BKMK_clouddp2008_cm2012).